Ashtabhuja Temple – A Spiritual Journey to the Land of Eight-Armed Goddess

-Ashtabhuja Temple is an important religious site in Vindhyachal, a small town near the holy city of Varanasi in Uttar Pradesh, India.
+Ashtabhuja Temple is an important religious site in Vindhyachal, a small town near the holy city of Mirzapur in Uttar Pradesh.
 The temple is dedicated to Goddess Ashtabhuja, also known as Devi Nandini, who is believed to be an incarnation of Goddess Saraswati, the Hindu Goddess of knowledge, music, arts, wisdom, and learning.

 The temple is in a valley between the two folds of the Vindhyachal mountains.
 To reach the temple, one must climb a hill and descend 200-odd steps.
 The journey to the temple is an adventure, as one has to pass through the rocky terrain surrounded by lush green forests.